AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

     }
     ```

-   This results in a response, containing 100 rows of data, each row looking like:
+   This results in a response, containing 100 rows of `geocity` data, each row looking like:

    ```json
     {